Moldakul Narymbetov Solo Exhibition

-27 Feb – 21 Mar
+27 February, 2013 – 21 March, 2013

-“He broke new ground in promotion of new artistic ideas.
-It is hardly imaginable that the legendary Kyzyl Tractor art group could ever function without him.
+“He broke new ground in promotion of new artistic ideas,” writes Yekaterina Reznikova, Ph.D., “It is hardly imaginable that the legendary Kyzyl Tractor art group could ever function without him.
 He was a man of great originality and outstanding ambition.
-Catching up with the new technologies in art Moldakul never lost interest in painting.
+Catching up with the new technologies in art, Moldakul never lost interest in painting.
 The subject of his paintings varied widely – from the narrative scenes of steppe life and experimental still life to critical social scenes.
-There come a time when his painting was invaded with a strange art material of car tires.
+There comes a time when his painting was invaded with a strange art material of car tires.
 The tire pieces were applied onto flat decorative pictures either to create extravagant ornamentation, or to imitate a baguette frame.
-Later, the tires gained some inherit worth.
-Reflecting on his national roots, Kazakh history and culture Moldakul used incredible material – rugged worn rubber tires.
-They were cut out in an inexplicable way, heated with a blowtorch and mounted on a wooden or metal frame; the tires were converted into original and expressive sculptural constructions» - From the article written by Yekaterina Reznikova, Ph.D. in History of Arts, Kasteev State Museum of Arts of the Republic of Kazakhstan
+Later, the tires gained some inherent worth.
+Reflecting on his national roots, Kazakh history, and culture, Moldakul used incredible material – rugged worn rubber tires.
+They were cut out in an inexplicable way, heated with a blowtorch and mounted on a wooden or metal frame; the tires were converted into original and expressive sculptural constructions.”